CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/2200-2299/2257-Count-Unguarded-Cells-in-the-Grid.md

 ### Intuition and Approach

-The problem can be solved using a brute force approach or an optimized technique.
+The problem can be solved using a brute force approach or an optimized Technique.

 <Tabs>
 <tabItem value="Brute Force" label="Brute Force">